fzampirolli/mctest/README.md

 ##### MCTest 5.3 - Currently in progress
-* Questions with skills in linker.json by Teubl, Irineu, Paulo, Wagner
+* Questions with skills in linker.json
 * Table test skill by Teubl
 * Hash with email
+* Exam with topics and adapted test
+* VPL 13 for Moodle 4.1

 ---
 ## Install MCTest